NLnetLabs/tma-phd-school-2019/readme.md

 set up the same way as AS65000, except that this AS does implement RPKI filtering and rejects announcements with a status RPKI invalid.

+This machine also hosts the RPKI CA and publishes it at rsync://rpki-workshop-filter.do.nlnetlabs.nl/rpki/

 ### AS65101 - AS65018: student1-17

 Name: rpki-workshop-student-$NR.do.nlnetlabs.nl